Key Takeaways

 Optimize your payment and coverage structure

-Before comparing providers, get clear on the coverage and payment setup that fits your business.
-A grain bin installer in Cavalier and a marketing agency in West Fargo carry different risks, and their policies should reflect that.
+Coverage and payment structure decisions come before provider comparisons.
+A grain bin installer in Cavalier and a marketing agency in West Fargo carry different risks, and their policies should reflect that gap.

 Ask yourself: